 - Prioritize measures based on a strategy

-the general principle
+The general principle

 Looking at the ideal Risk Management, a prioritization process is followed whereby the risks with the greatest loss (or impact) and the greatest probability of occurring are handled first, and risks with lower probability of occurrence and lower loss are handled in descending order.

 In practice on the other hand, the process of assessing overall risk is complex.
-On one hand, we have to consider the resources used to mitigate between risks a high probability of occurrence but lower loss.
+On one hand, we have to consider the resources used to mitigate between risks with a high probability of occurrence but lower loss.
 On the other, we have the mitigation resources for risks with high loss but lower probability of occurrence.
 Balancing between these resources can often be mishandled.